 Keep in mind the suspension system for the hammock will often weight more than the hammock itself, so when looking at the weight of a hammock, make sure it includes the ropes and carabiners.

 A camping hammock that you are comfortable sleeping in will be also great for just lounging, reading or playing with the kids all piled on top of you.
 The reverse is not always true, a hammock that you pack in your car for siting around a campfire is not always suitable for backpacking.
-Again the Commando Steve excels in versatility.
+The Kammok Roo excels in versatility.

 Ease Of Setup

 The last thing you want to be doing is fumbling around and struggling try to setup a hammock after a long day of hiking.
-You want a hammock with easy to use, quality carabiners, and longer cords to give you flexibility to give you more options on where to setup your hammock.
+You want a hammock with easy to use, quality carabiners, and longer cords to give you flexibility to give you more options on where to setup your hammock for backpacking.

 If your camping in the backcountry, you are really dependent on your gear and if your going to be using your hammock for sleeping you need something that is going to hold up to the elements and wear and tear.
 The Commando Steve in our opinion was the strongest of the bunch.

 Types of Camping Hammocks